Frank Beckmann: Personal life

-Awards and honours
+Awards and honors

 Beckmann was honored with "Top Michigan Sportscaster" awards by the Associated Press and United Press International and "Michigan Sportscaster of the Year" by the National Sportscasters and Sportswriters Association.
 He won the 2010 Detroit Sports Media Association Ty Tyson Award for Excellence in Sports Broadcasting and received the award in a special halftime press box ceremony at the University of Michigan football stadium.
 He was named a Lifetime Member of the Detroit Sports Media Association.
 Beckmann was inducted into the Michigan Sports Hall of Fame in 2008 for his accomplishments in sports broadcasting.
 Four years later, he was granted an honorary Doctor of Laws from Northwood University in May 2012.